A complete data breakdown — traffic, conversions, and revenue

 In September 2022, right around the time our annual contract was coming to an end, the Federal Reserve started raising interest rates for the first time in decades, the VC industry stopped making investments, and started mandating spending cuts in their portfolio companies.

-The client opted to stop investing in SEO to increase runway during a tight funding market.
+The client decided to stop investing in SEO to increase runway during a tight funding market.

 In the first 12 months of the campaign, we tracked: